Mental Health Peer and Family Support Programs

 LAMBTON FAMILY INITIATIVE

-Lambton Family Initiative (LFI) is a non-profit organization that providesFREE support services for family/caregivers of individuals who have mental health challenges.
+Lambton Family Initiative (LFI) is a program of Lambton Mental Wellness Centre that provides FREE support services for family/caregivers of individuals who have mental health challenges.
 We ourselves are families who support a loved one with mental illness.

-FAMILY SUPPORT PROGRAM
+INDIVIDUAL FAMILY SUPPORT